HL7/davinci-vbpr/input/pagecontent/index.md

 - Lack of standardizations for value-based performance reporting format
 - Data is in unstructured formats
 - Lack of common definitions, for example, Total Care Capitation (TCC) could have many different calculations
-- Data retrieval is time intensive because of reports coming from various portals and is not scalable
+- Data retrieval is time intensive because of reports come from various portals and is not scalable
 - Data is error-prone based on human error when entering into reporting systems
 - Misalignment on time periods when data is shared, and care is delivered.
 - Various reporting, payment, and reconciliation periods can make tracking performance across contractual measures difficult for providers to understand how well they are performing prior to various settlement dates.